Josefinekihlstrom/Plant-Memory/README.md

 ## Features
 The game page is sectioned into two columns.
-In the right column the actual memory game is based and in the left column the logo and Menu section with some other main key features are placed.
+In the right column the actual memory game is based and in the left column the logo and menu section with some other main key features are placed.

-1. **The memory game column features**
+1. **The right side of the page**
+    - On the right side of the page the memory game is located.
-    - When you first arrive to the page, the memory column where the memory cards are placed has an overlay which activates the player to press the play button when they want to start the game.
+    - When you first arrive to the page, the memory section where the memory cards are placed has an overlay which activates the player to press the play button when they want to start the game.
     - The overlay also contains information that encourages the player to start the background music that will be played when pressing the speaker icon in the menu section.
     - When pressing the overlay the overlay disappers and the timer starts counting.
 The game is started.
     - When clicking the different cards an audio is played to indicate that the card is flipped.
 When two cards match an encouraging sound effect plays.
-    - When the player has matched all cards another overlay covers the memory column to indicate that the game is finished together with an audio playing.
+    - When the player has matched all cards another overlay covers the memory section to indicate that the game is finished together with an audio playing.

-2. **Menu section**
+2. **The left side of the page**
-    - The Menu section includes a logo together with the name of the game and a menu section that includes a replay icon, a speaker icon, a questionmark icon, a moves counter, a timer, the last round time and two theme buttons.
+    - The left side includes a logo together with the name of the game and a menu section that includes a replay icon, a speaker icon, a questionmark icon, a moves counter, a timer, the last round time and two theme buttons.

 3. **Replay, Speaker and Questionmark Icons**
     - When the replay icon is clicked the page reload.
 This allows the player to restart the game whenever it's needed.
-The game is always reloaded with the light theme.
     - When the speaker icon is clicked, the background music starts playing.
 While the background music is playing you can click on the speaker icon again to stop the music.
     - When the questionmark icon is clicked a modal pops up with information about how to play the game.
 This modal can be closed